ImplFerris/pico-pico/src/ultrasonic/code.md

 }
 ```

 This function takes the measured distance and the maximum duty cycle value.
-If the distance is between 2cm (the sensor's minimum range) and 30cm, we normalize it to a 0-1 range and multiply by the maximum duty cycle.
-Objects closer than 2cm or farther than 30cm result in the LED turning off (duty cycle of 0).
+If the distance is between 2 cm (the sensor's minimum range) and 30 cm, we normalize it to a 0-1 range and multiply by the maximum duty cycle.
+Objects closer than 2 cm or farther than 30 cm result in the LED turning off (duty cycle of 0).

 ## Measuring Distance with the Sensor